 For charcoal cooking, consider Weber’s Original Kettle Premium Charcoal Grill.
 You can prepare up to 13 burgers at one time in its 380-square-inch cooking area (using an included burger press), and each burger will have that campfire taste!
 The extra flavor is what keeps people going back to Weber’s Original year after year—as does the grill’s ease of use.
 The lid and the bowl of the cooker are porcelain-enameled to resist rust, and an ash catcher is located beneath the bowl to make cleanup a snap.

-Don’t sweat it if you don’t have room on your deck or patio for a large grill.
-That’s where the Weber Tabletop Propane Grill comes in.
+If you don’t have room on your deck or patio for a full-size grill, check out the Weber Tabletop Propane Grill.
 This smaller grill features automatic ignition and 189 square inches of enamel-coated cast-iron grates—enough space to grill four large burgers at once.
 The durable enameled body and lid make it easy to move from your patio table to a tailgating event, and since it’s available in eight colors, you can choose the one that matches the color of your favorite team’s jerseys!

 Add 600 square inches of cooking area (stainless steel grates) and a rotisserie to your outdoor kitchen with this impressive stationary grill from Bull Outdoor Products.
-It connects directly to the gas line to bring a kitchen’s worth of cooking capabilities straight to your backyard.
+It connects directly to the gas line to deliver indoor cooking capabilities straight to your backyard.